 1. Post-winter Potholes

-You know what they say, “April showers bring May flowers.”
+You know what they say: “April showers bring May flowers.”
 Let’s face it.
 It rains a lot in the spring and this can also lead to dangerous road conditions.
 Heavy rain can cause some substantial visibility issues as well as greater risks of flooding.
 Also, the roads can get pretty slick—especially for the wheels on large trucks.
 Remember to reduce speed in instances of inclement weather.
 Flooding can force you into new route and make you late for deliveries.
 It’s definitely a good idea to keep an eye on the weather where ever you’re heading in the spring.

 4. Animals are More Active

 And the fourth on our list of spring driving tips… animals.
-Keep in mind that just like people are out more in the spring, critters are also running more rampant during the spring than in the winter.
+Keep in mind that just like people are out more in the spring, critters are also running more rampant in warm weather than they are in the winter.
 Whether they be emerging from hibernation or engaging in the typical mating season shenanigans, watch out for animals that surely don’t use the crosswalks.
 At dawn and dusk, watch out for deer in certain areas.
-When they get scared they often run and potentially could cause major accidents.
+When they get scared they often run and this could potentially cause major accidents.

 5. Hellacious Hail

-In certain states (Colorado, Kansas, Missouri, and Wyoming), hail is a major problem during the spring.
+In certain states out west, such as Colorado, Kansas, Missouri, and Wyoming, hail is a major problem during the spring months.

 - Check your wiper blades.
 Wiper-blades are the cheapest and easiest thing to replace so if yours are old, you might want to change them before the rainy season goes into full effect.